AthemiS13/nutribuddy/DEPLOYMENT.md

-# Deployment Guide for NutriBuddy
+# Deployment Guide for Nutrix

-This guide will help you deploy NutriBuddy to Cloudflare Pages.
+This guide will help you deploy Nutrix to Cloudflare Pages.

 ## Prerequisites Checklist